Paradigm4/superfunpack/README.md

 {0} 2, 12, 18, 17, 0.000465181, 0.0469366
 ```

-In practice SciDB can compute Fisher's exact test across many vaules in one
+In practice SciDB can compute Fisher's exact test across many values in one
 step using combinations of aggregate and apply.

-## pyhper, dhyper, and qhyper
+## phyper, dhyper, and qhyper

 The hypergeometric distribution is used for sampling *without*
 replacement.
 The density of this distribution with parameters